SpikeInterface/spikeinterface/doc/modules/generation.rst

 Synthetic recordings
 --------------------

-The easiest way is to generate 100% synthetic recording.

 The top level function is :py:func:`~spikeinterface.generate.generate_drifting_recording`.
 This function generates both a static recording and a drifting recording with